flavio/obs2vagrant/README.md

 ## Bulding & running

-obs2vagrant is written using Go.
+obs2vagrant is written using Go and is built using [gb](http://getgb.io/).

 Just do:
 ```